 Paul, the libertarian champion who favors eliminating the Federal Reserve, returning to the gold standard, and bringing most U.S. troops home from overseas, and Santorum, the former Pennsylvania senator and abortion, foe finally had enough after standing around on stage at the University of North Florida like bit players.

 “That subject doesn’t interest me at all,” Paul declared when asked for his views on the Gingrich-Romney dustups.
-And Santorum, who may have stolen the show last night with his trenchant comments on immigration reform, taxes, and the Obama administration’s health care reforms, said the two leading candidates were distracting from more important issues.
+And Santorum, who may have stolen the show last night with his trenchant comments on immigration reform, taxes, the deficit and foreign policy, said the two leading candidates were distracting from more important issues.

 Gingrich and Romney finally agreed to call a truce of sorts, at least for the rest of the evening.
 “Look, how about if the four of us agree for the rest of the evening we'll actually talk about issues that relate to governing America?”
 Gingrich asked plaintively.

 Romney said sure, but not before he demonstrated for the second night this week that that he had greatly sharpened his debate skills, with the help of a new coach, Brett O’Donnell, who served as a top strategist to Rep. Michele Bachmann before she dropped out of the race.

 “When I’m shot at, I’ll return fire,” Romney said immediately after last night’s two-hour debate.
 “I’m no shrinking violet.”